vmware-tanzu/velero/design/move-plugin-repos.md

 # Plan to extract the provider plugins out of (the Velero) tree

-Currently, the Velero project contains primitive plugins for three cloud providers: AWS, Azure, and GCP.
+Currently, the Velero project contains in-tree plugins for three cloud providers: AWS, Azure, and GCP.
 The Velero team has decided to extract each of those plugins into their own separate repository.
 This document details the steps necessary to create the new repositories, as well as a general design for what each plugin project will look like.

 ## Goals

 - Have 3 new repositories for each cloud provider plugin currently supported by the Velero team: AWS, Azure, and GCP
-- Have the currently primitive cloud provider plugins behave like any other plugin external to Velero
+- Have the currently in-tree cloud provider plugins behave like any other plugin external to Velero

 ## Non Goals

 - Extend the Velero plugin framework capability in any way
-- Create GH repositories for any plugin other then the currently 3 primitive plugins
+- Create GH repositories for any plugin other then the currently 3 in-tree plugins
 - Extract out any plugin that is not a cloud provider plugin (ex: item action related plugins)

 ## Background